Tap & Go Among First To Participate In Hong Kong-Thailand Cross-Border Retail Payment Service

 Download the Tap & Go mobile wallet and open an account now:

-For Tap & Go service details and to open an account, please visit the Tap & Go website at or call the Tap & Go service hotline at +852 2888 0000.
-Hashtag:
+For Tap & Go service details and to open an account, please visit the Tap & Go website at or call the Tap & Go service hotline at +852 2888 0000: #HKT

 The issuer is solely responsible for the content of this announcement.